openflighthpc/concertim-cluster-builder/docs/DEVELOPMENT.md

 To setup for development you will need to:

-1. Copy the example cluter type definitions to the flask app's instance directory.
+1. Copy the example cluster type definitions to the flask app's instance directory.
 2. Build the docker image.
 3. Start the docker container with the correct volumes and user settings.